biodash/biodash.github.io/content/codeclub/04_ggplot2/index.md

 And just as **dplyr** gives us efficient ways to manipulate data frames, **ggplot2** (which is also part of the **tidyverse**) gives us efficient ways to manipulate charts/plots/graphics (we use these terms interchangeably).

-The **gg** in **ggplot2** stands for *grammar of graphics*, an systematic approach for designing statistical plots developed by Leland Wilkinson.
+The **gg** in **ggplot2** stands for *grammar of graphics*, a systematic approach for designing statistical plots developed by Leland Wilkinson.
 The idea behind this was to think about 'pulling apart' various plots into their shared component pieces, then provide code that could put them together again.
 We can then create new plots like we create new sentences (once we understand this grammar).

 There are two parts to this.
 First, the 'nouns and verbs' we need to work with plots are very different than those we need to work with data frames. **ggplot2** is like a mini-language of its own, with its own verbs and syntax.